The Freetrade SIPP

 4.2 Unless we tell you this is not the case, you will be treated by us as a retail client as classified by the Financial Conduct Authority.

-4.3 If you are 50 or over there is a free and impartial service to help you understand what your choices are and how they work.
-This can be accessed online, over the telephone or face to face - see www.pensionwise.gov.uk
+4.4 On reaching age 50, you can use Pension Wise from MoneyHelper, a free and impartial service to help you understand what your pension benefit choices are and how they work.
+This service can be accessed via https://www.moneyhelper.org.uk/en/pensions-and-retirement/pension-wise.

 5.2 Membership of the Scheme is dependent on you supplying suitable documents or other evidence in order that your identity can be established by Freetrade in order to ensure compliance with Anti-Money Laundering legislation and any other regulations that may apply from time to time.
 Freetrade reserves the right to use online systems and checks to verify your identity and address.

-5.3 Membership of the Scheme is at the discretion of the Administration Company.
+5.3 Membership of the Scheme is subject to you being age 18 or over and is at the discretion of the Administration Company.

-5.4 Your membership will formally commence from the date on which the first payment into your Pension plan clears, whether this is a contribution payment or transfer of benefits from another pension plan.
+5.4 Your membership will formally commence from the date on which the first contribution payment or pension transfer payment into your pension plan clears.

 6. Contributions

-6.4 You are responsible for claiming any tax relief above the basic rate of income tax to which you are entitled, directly from HMRC.
+6.6 You are responsible for claiming any tax relief above the basic rate of income tax to which you are entitled, directly from HMRC.
+This is paid to you and not added to your Pension Plan.

-6.7 If you are liable to an Annual Allowance charge and you qualify and give notice under ‘Scheme Pays’ legislative provisions for your pension plan to pay some or all of the charge to HMRC, you agree that you will only give such notice where there is sufficient cash available in your pension fund to pay the charge.
-If you do give notice and there is insufficient cash available in your pension fund then the Administration Company may direct the Trustee to dispose of assets within your pension fund sufficient to pay the charge.
-You agree and understand that if there is insufficient cash within your pension fund that you are personally liable to pay the charge and indemnify us against any liability to do so.
+6.8 If you are liable to an Annual Allowance charge and you qualify and give notice under ‘Scheme Pays’ legislative provisions for your Pension Plan to pay some or all of the charge to HMRC, you agree that you will only give such notice if there is sufficient value available in your Pension Fund and that you will make disinvestments to provide enough cash to pay the charge.
+If you do give notice and there is not enough cash available in your Pension Fund then the Administration Company may direct the Trustee to dispose of assets within your Pension Fund to pay the charge.
+You agree and understand that if there is not enough value within your Pension Fund that you are personally liable to pay the charge and indemnify us against any liability to do so.

 7. Transfers in

-7.1 The Administration Company may, at its discretion, accept transfers of benefits from other registered pension schemes, subject to the Trust Deed and Rules, and the Act.
+7.1 The Administration Company may, at its discretion, accept Pension Transfers from other registered pension schemes, subject to the Trust Deed and Rules, and the Act.

-7.3 We will not accept transfers of defined benefits or safeguarded rights of any size.
+7.2 We will not accept Pension Transfers of defined benefits or safeguarded rights of any size.

-7.4 For all transfers it is your responsibility to ensure a transfer of pension benefits is in your best interests.
+7.3 For all Pension Transfers it is your responsibility to ensure a transfer of pension benefits is in your best interests.
 Consequently, you should consider taking advice from a suitably qualified financial adviser.
 As described in the Advice section above, we do not provide advice.
-Our acceptance of a transfer is in no way an endorsement of the suitability for you of the transfer.
+Acceptance of a transfer is in no way an endorsement of the suitability for you of the Pension Transfer.

-7.5 Transfers in of crystallised funds are not currently allowed.
+7.4 Transfers in of funds in drawdown (crystallised funds) are not currently allowed.

-7.6 The Administration Company reserves the right to refund a transfer (whether in part or whole) which has been made in error without your authority.
+7.7 The Administration Company reserves the right to refund a Pension Transfer (whether in part or whole) which has been made in error without your authority.

 8.1 You are entitled to a 30 calendar day cancellation period in the following circumstances: